Bend Police officer fired for 'unreasonable force,' deleting files plans to sue

 A Bend Police officer who was fired last year for using allegedly “unreasonable force” and suspected of deleting files is planning to sue.

-Brock Amelee was fired on Oct.
+Brock Ameele was fired on Oct.
 12, 2022, according to a memo from the Department of Public Safety Standards and Training.
 That memo, published on Nov.
 16, can be found here.

 The memo states that an internal affairs investigation by Bend Police “sustained policy violations related to Brock’s unreasonable use of force during an unlawful arrest and unlawful seizure while conducting an unlawful stop, and subsequently destroying evidence, being dishonest, and insubordinate.”